ljonesdesign/INLS161-2021-spring/docs/09a-document-overview.md

 ## Mac Help

-[Macintosh help files for the setup section](https://github.com/lblakej/document-markup-mac-help/blob/master/docs-mac-project-part-1/README.md) *Mac Help is additional information to help Mac Users with the differences in Word Mac and Word for Windows.
+[Macintosh screenshots for the setup section](https://github.com/lblakej/document-markup-mac-help/blob/master/docs-mac-project-part-1/README.md) *Mac Help is additional information to help Mac Users with the differences in Word Mac and Word for Windows.
 Mac Users should not depend 100% on following the steps in the mac help sections.
 Check your work against the steps in this page and the following pages, and use the grade sheet for a final check.*

 Mac Users will benefit from watching the videos; the process is very similar on the mac in most cases.